brockton-school/bps_sign-in-out/README.md

 This project is licensed under the MIT License.

-# 📝 TODO
+## 📝 TODO
-- Staff reason and return time
+- Staff Reason and Return Time
-- students grade and prefilled names
+- ~~Students Grade~~ and prefilled names
-- Add visitor options
-    - Name
-    - Why youre here
-    - Contact (tel and email)
+- Add Branding (Logo, and stuff)
+- Add Footer Identifying Build Version